shareloqs/MPSDynamics/README.md

 # Citation
 If you use the package in your research, please consider citing it.
-You can add the Zenodo record to your BibTex file:
+You can add the Zenodo record and the arXiv preprint to your BibTex file:

 ```tex
 @misc{mpsdynamics_zenodo,